umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index-v9.md

 - **Media** - allows to manage images and other media files.
 - **Settings** - allows to handle your meta data such as document types.
 - **Packages** - allows to manage and install packages.
 - **Users** - allows to manage the users on the project.
-To learn more about users, see the [Users](../../../../Getting-Started/Data/Users/) article.
+To learn more about users, see the [Users](../../../../Fundamentals/Data/Users/) article.
 - **Members** - allows to handle the members of the project.
-If you want to learn more about Members, see the [Member](../../../../Getting-Started/Data/Members/) article.
+If you want to learn more about Members, see the [Member](../../../../Fundamentals/Data/Members/) article.
 - **Forms** - allows to create and manage your forms.
 - **Translation** - allows to manage languages.

 ![The Sections Menu.](images/The-Section-Menu-v9.png)

-The menu list will differ depending on your rights for the project.
+The menu list will differ depending on your permissions for the project.
 For example: if you are an editor, then you will only have access to **Content**, **Media** and **Forms** as per default settings.

-### 4. The Section tree
+### The Section tree

 The section tree is different depending on the section you are in.
 The section provides an overview of the nodes contained in the tree.